-Having considered the particular circumstances of the case including the submissions made and evidence provided, the Arbiter considers that there is no sufficient and adequate basis on which he can uphold the Complainant's request for the reimbursement by the Service Provider of the sum the Complainant herself transferred to an external wallet from her crypto account.
+Having considered the particular circumstances of the case, including the submissions made and evidence provided, the Arbiter considers that there is no sufficient and adequate basis on which he can uphold the Complainant's request for the reimbursement by the Service Provider of the sum the Complainant herself transferred to an external wallet from his crypto account.

 At no stage has the Complainant raised any doubt as to her having authenticated the transactions personally.

-This is particularly so when taking into consideration various factors, including the nature of the complaint, activities involved, and the alleged shortfalls as further detailed below:
+This is particularly so when taking into consideration various factors, including the nature of the Complaint, activities involved, and the alleged shortfalls as further detailed below:

-- The Complaint involves a series of payments made by the Complainant from her account held with Foris DAX to an unknown external wallet.

-The Arbiter considers that no adequate and sufficient evidence has however emerged to substantiate the claim that the Service Provider could have itself prevented or stopped the transaction.
-This is also given the nature of the transactions which involved crypto-assets, the type of service provided, and other reasons as outlined below.
+- The Complaint involves a series of payments made by the Complainant from her account held with Foris DAX to unknown external wallets. - The Arbiter considers that no adequate and sufficient evidence has however emerged to substantiate the claim that the Service Provider could have itself prevented or stopped the transaction.
+This also given the nature of the transactions which involved crypto assets, the type of service provided, and other reasons as outlined below. - The exchange of fiat currency into crypto and withdrawals from one's crypto account, including withdrawals to an external wallet is, in its own right, part of the typical services provided to millions of users by operators in the crypto field such as the Service Provider.

-16 Guidance 1.1.2, Title 1, 'Scope and Application' of the 'Guidance on Technology Arrangements, ICT and Security Risk Management, and Outsourcing Arrangements'.
+11 Guidance 1.1.2, Title 1, 'Scope and Application' of the 'Guidance on Technology Arrangements, ICT and Security Risk Management, and Outsourcing Arrangements'.

-- The exchange of fiat currency into crypto and withdrawals from one's crypto account, including withdrawals to an external wallet is, in its own right, part of the typical services provided to millions of users by operators in the crypto field such as the Service Provider. - Furthermore, it has not been demonstrated nor emerged that the alleged fraudster to whom the payment was made by the Complainant, was another Crypto.com App user and, thus, a client of the Service Provider in the first place.
-The transfer was rather indicated to have been done to an 'external wallet' and hence the Service Provider had no information about the third party to whom the Complainant was transferring her crypto. - The Complainant seems to have only contacted the Service Provider on 24 May 2024, almost 4 months after the disputed transactions were already executed and finalised.17
+- Furthermore, it has not been demonstrated nor emerged that the alleged fraudster, to whom the payment was made by the Complainant, was another Crypto.com App user and, thus, a client of the Service Provider in the first place.
+The transfer was rather indicated to have been done to an 'external wallet' and hence the Service Provider had no information about the third party to whom the Complainant was transferring his crypto. - The Complainant seems to have only contacted the Service Provider on 12 March 2024 more than 2 months after the last of the disputed transactions was already executed and finalised.12

-Once finalised, the crypto cannot be transferred or reversed as specified in the Service Provider's Terms and Conditions of Use (and as typically indicated on various other internet sites).18
+Once finalised, the crypto cannot be cancelled or reversed as specified in the Service Provider's Terms and Conditions of Use (and as typically indicated on various other internet sites).13